Rasmus-M-C/IoT-project/README.md

 ## Network
 RaspberryPi and host computer needs to be on the same network.
 This can be done using a mobile hotspot.
+The following settings should be used for the hotspot
+Name: RCDA_2G
+Pass: DANIELOGRASMUSNR6814

 ## Rider environment
 First one need to setup the rider environment to compile the code to a linux-arm processor.